 Rich: In the short term, given that WO cannot accept philanthropic funding in India, WO would be more along the lines of a credible advisor and facilitator.

-How long might it take for WO to establish an entity able to become receiver or deployer of philanthropic funds?
+Gary: How long might it take for WO to establish an entity able to become receiver or deployer of philanthropic funds?

-Answer: Within India, wouldn’t take long (3-6 months)
+Pramath: Within India, wouldn’t take long (3-6 months)

 Ability to accept philanthropic funds from overseas would require a minimum of 3 year operating history; this requirement was established due to concerns over terrorist organizations.